OpenCollarTeam/opencollarteam.github.io/docs/Access.md

 > [prefix] capture on
 [prefix] capture off
 [prefix] capture info on/off -- turns on or off the recurring chat broadcasting the capture mode
+[prefix] capture release -- releases the sub from the current capture.
+[prefix] risky on/off -- turns on and off wearer permission.

 ## Access List
 Sends a readout of the list of owners and other access settings to chat.
 Available to owner and wearer only.